Microscopic theory of spin Seebeck effect in antiferromagnets: Model

 In this section, we review the basic physical nature of antiferromagnetic insulators.
 In this paper, we focus on a simple Heisenberg antiferromagnet on a cubic lattice (the lattice space $a_{0}$), whose Hamiltonian is given by

 where $\bm S_{\site}$ is the spin-$S$ operator on site $\site$, $J>0$ is the antiferromagnetic exchange coupling constant, $D<0$ is the easy-axis anisotropy, and $B=g\mu_{\textrm{B}}H\geq 0$ is the magnitude of the external magnetic field ($g$, $\mu_{\textrm{B}}$, and $H$ are the $g$ factor, the Bohr magneton, and the magnetic field, respectively).
-The thermodynamic properties of this model is well understood.
-In Sec.~\ref{subSec:Phases}, we shortly explain the phase diagram of Eq.~(\ref{ModelHamiltonian-AFM}) which includes N\'eel and canted ordered phases.
+The thermodynamic properties of this model are well understood.
+In Sec.~\ref{subSec:Phases}, we briefly explain the phase diagram of Eq.~(\ref{ModelHamiltonian-AFM}), which includes N\'eel and canted ordered phases.
 Then we derive the spin-wave band dispersions in both ordered phases in Secs.~\ref{subSec:Model-Neel} and \ref{subSec:Model-Cant}.
-The results will be used in the computation of the spin current of SSE.
+The results will be used to compute the SSE spin current.
 Section~\ref{subSec:Model_Metal} defines a simple model for a bulk normal metal in the nonequilibrium steady state of the SSE setup.